-Media & Communication Studies bachelor's degree program majors are curious about the production and meaning of media — photographs, film, music, television, video games and social networking sites — and about how audiences respond to what they read, see and hear.
+Media & Communication Studies bachelor's degree program majors are curious about the production and meaning of media — news, photographs, film, music, television, video games and social networking sites — and about how audiences respond to what they read, see and hear.
 Our principles menu includes courses on specific media forms, while our practices menu emphasizes advertising, production, writing and management.
 Students select courses that complement their intellectual and professional interests, usually by designing focus areas in consultation with faculty advisors.

 Upon completion of the program, graduates are expected to:

 - Demonstrate knowledge of how the major media industries work in local-global contexts.